agalli93/UDP-TCP-Pilots/README.txt

 sourceNames.txt

 This is the file used to tell the Parser what are the data stream names from xPlane and their dataGroup/dataIndex locations.
-This file will be a one time generation and never changed unless a different xPLane input is used.
-In addition, if "null" strings where there are gaps in the data are not inserted, the dataGroup/dataIndex locations will be off and not be correct for future use.
+This file will be a one time generation and shouldn't be regularly edited.

+This file was created by the writing to disk feature of xPlane's data streams.
+All of the data streams were selected to be written to the disk.
+The file was then opened, and each data stream set to display on in the cockpit, about 15 at a time, and wherever there was a gap, a "null" string was written into the text file.
+This is required because names of the data streams were necessary and the write to disk feature doesn't put in gaps even though the UDP does.
+Writing these "null"s into the file is a one time task, as once you do this you save the file and never touch it again.
+The end of the data stream names is read by a carriage return.
+Currently, there needs to be a sourceNames.txt for each aircraft used since each aircraft outputs different data stream names.
+This is NOT because the indexes change cross aircraft, but because a B52 will have a throttle_8 setting while a Cessna 172 will only have a throttle_1 setting so the xPlane developers felt no need to write this null data stream to disk.

+Again, one solution to this is creating a sourceNames.txt style file for each aircraft you wish to obtain data from.
+Another option would require getting an aircraft or a set of aircraft to output each data stream and use a merging function between them to create a master sourceNames.txt that would have each data stream name and it would never need to be switched.

-For now, each aircraft will require it's own sourceNames.txt file as all of the data stream names are not present for each aircraft.
-The indexes do not change cross aircraft, so a proper merging function is written to create one sourceNames.txt would solve this issue.
-For instance, a B52 will have a throttle_8 setting while a Cessna 172 will only have a throttle_1 setting.
+For now, the requirement is each aircraft will require it's own sourceNames.txt file as all of the data stream names are not present for each aircraft.

 Functions: